When it comes to growing your online project through SEO – you’ve probably heard it all before.

 For a quick win, Keyword Expansion best serves two types of blog posts…

-1. Blog posts that are ranking #1 and you want to solidify their position like a Spartan warrior
+- Blog posts that are ranking #1 and you want to solidify their position like a Spartan warrior.

-2. Blog posts that are in the 3-10 range and you want to catapult them to the top of the SERPs
+- Blog posts that are in the 3-10 range and you want to catapult them to the top of the SERPs.

-If you need help identifying which blog posts are these^ kinds of blog posts, you can easily do so through Google Search Console.
+If you need help identifying which blog posts are the kinds above, you can easily do so through Google Search Console.

 Let me show you exactly how.